History of Kosovo in Timeline

 In 2006, the property was inscribed on the List of World Heritage in Danger due to difficulties in its management and conservation stemming from the region's political instability.

-In February 2007, Martti Ahtisaari delivered a draft status settlement proposal to leaders in Belgrade and Pristina, proposing supervised independence for Kosovo.
+In February 2007, Martti Ahtisaari delivered a draft status settlement proposal to leaders in Belgrade and Pristina, forming the basis for a draft UN Security Council Resolution proposing 'supervised independence' for Kosovo.

-July 2007: Draft Resolution Backing Ahtisaari's Proposal 'Discarded'
+July 2007: Discarding of Draft Resolution Backing Ahtisaari's Proposal

-On 20 July 2007, the United States, United Kingdom, and other European members of the Security Council formally 'discarded' a draft resolution backing Ahtisaari's proposal, due to a failure to secure Russian backing.
+On July 20, 2007, the United States, United Kingdom and other European members of the Security Council formally discarded a draft resolution backing Ahtisaari's proposal, failing to secure Russian backing.

-On 17 November 2007, after early results, Hashim Thaçi claimed victory for PDK in parliamentary elections and stated his intention to declare independence.
+Parliamentary elections were held on November 17, 2007.
+After early results, Hashim Thaçi claimed victory for PDK and stated his intention to declare independence.

-In February 2008, Albania was one of the first countries to officially announce its recognition of the Republic of Kosovo.
+In February 2008, Albania was among the first countries to officially announce its recognition of the Republic of Kosovo.

 February 2008: Declaration of Independence

-October 2008: UN General Assembly Resolution on Kosovo's Independence
+October 2008: UN General Assembly Request for Advisory Opinion

-On 8 October 2008, the UN General Assembly resolved to ask the International Court of Justice for an advisory opinion on the legality of Kosovo's declaration of independence.
+On October 8, 2008, the UN General Assembly resolved, on a proposal by Serbia, to ask the International Court of Justice to render an advisory opinion on the legality of Kosovo's declaration of independence.

-Following Kosovo's independence in 2008, the Kosovo Police assumed primary law enforcement responsibilities within the country.
+Following the independence of Kosovo in 2008, the Kosovo Police assumed the primary law enforcement responsibilities within the country.

 2008: EULEX gains acceptance

-In 2008, EULEX gained acceptance from Serbia and the UN Security Council and operated under the UNMIK mandate with operational independence.
+In 2008, despite initial opposition, EULEX gained acceptance from Serbia and the UN Security Council.

-2008: KFOR and KPC undertake preparations for the formation of the KSF
+2008: Preparations for the formation of the Kosovo Security Force

-In 2008, under NATO leadership, the Kosovo Force (KFOR) and the Kosovo Protection Corps (KPC) began preparations for forming the Kosovo Security Force.
+In 2008, under the leadership of NATO, the Kosovo Force (KFOR) and the Kosovo Protection Corps (KPC) began preparations for the formation of the Kosovo Security Force.

-Since Kosovo's declaration of independence in 2008, the nation has made substantial advancements in international sports.
+Since the declaration of independence in 2008, Kosovo has made substantial advancements in international sports.

 2009: Establishment of Kosovo's Security Force

-On 22 July 2010, the International Court of Justice (ICJ) rendered its advisory opinion, holding that Kosovo's declaration of independence was not in violation of international law or UNSCR 1244.
+On July 22, 2010, the International Court of Justice rendered its advisory opinion, holding that Kosovo's declaration of independence was not in violation of international law or UNSCR 1244.

-2010: Dokufest voted as one of the best festivals
+2010: Dokufest voted as one of 25 best international documentary festivals

 In 2010, Dokufest was voted as one of the 25 best international documentary festivals.

-In 2011, The New York Times included Kosovo on the list of 41 places to visit.
+In 2011, The New York Times included Kosovo in its list of 41 places to visit.

 February 2012: Asterisk Agreement

-In 2012, Rona Nishliu finished 5th in the Eurovision Song Contest.
+In 2012, singer Rona Nishliu finished 5th in the Eurovision Song Contest.

-In 2012, the ICO concluded its operations after fulfilling its obligations.
+The International Civilian Office (ICO) concluded its operations in 2012 after fulfilling its obligations.

 April 2013: Brussels Agreement Reached

-On 19 April 2013, Kosovo and Serbia reached the Brussels Agreement, brokered by the EU, to allow the Serb minority in Kosovo to have its own police force and court of appeals.
+On April 19, 2013, Serbia and Kosovo reached the Brussels Agreement, brokered by the EU, allowing the Serb minority in Kosovo to have its own police force and court of appeals.

 2013: Brussels Agreement